orgua/shepherd_v2_planning/29_improve_sw_performance.rst

 - Trouble
     - some timejumps during recording detected (in 10s window)
     - flushing and closing hdf5 file seems to hang at the end, some load
+    - a litte deprecation-warning for str-compares with "is"
+    - gevent.signal() is ancient -> gevent.signal_handler()
 - ''sudo shepherd-sheep -vv run --config /etc/shepherd/config.yml''
     - ~ 57 % cpu-load for recording, 118 MB Ram (85 MB before)
 - EMU: ''sudo shepherd-sheep -vv run --config /etc/shepherd/example_config_emulation.yml''